Yumen Pass: History

 Yumen Pass was one of the most famous passes leading to the north and west from Chinese territory.
-During the Early Han, "a defensive line was established from Jiuquan ('Wine Springs') in the Gansu Corridor west to the Jade Gate Pass at its end."
+During the Early Han, "a defensive line was established from Jiuquan (known as the Dunhuang Watchtowers or Beacons) in the Gansu Corridor west to the Jade Gate Pass at its end."

 Travellers to 'The Western Regions' (西域, Xiyu) left China through the famous Yumenguan 玉門關, or 'Jade Gate Frontier-post,' named for the many jade caravans that passed through it.
 The original Jade Gate was erected by Emperor Wudi (Emperor Wu of Han) soon after 121 BCE and its ruins may still be seen about 80 km to the northwest of Dunhuang which was, until the 6th century, the final outpost of Chinese territory for caravans on their long caravan journeys to India, Parthia, and the Roman Empire.

 The remains of these two important Han-dynasty gates are about 68 km apart, at either end of the Dunhuang extension of the Great Wall.
 Until the Tang dynasty, when the gates fell into disuse, all caravans travelling through Dunhuang were required to pass through one of these gates, then the westernmost passes of China.
 Yumenguan lies about 80 km northwest of Dunhuang.
 It was originally called the 'Square City', but because the great jade caravans from Khotan entered through its portals, it became known as the Jade Gate Pass.
 In the third and fourth centuries turmoil swept through Central Asia, disrupting overland trade, and the sea route via India began to supplant it.
 By the sixth century, as caravans favoured the northern route via Hami, the pass was abandoned.
 In 1907, Sir Aurel Stein found bamboo slips naming the site as Yumenguan, and in 1944 Chinese archaeologists discovered relics that confirmed this.
 With its 10 m mud walls pierced by four gateways, the square enclosure covered more than 600 square metres (718 square yards) in the midst of unbounded desolation.
 Yanguan lies 75 km southwest of Dunhuang but consists of only the ruins of a high beacon tower.

 — (Bonavia & Baumer 2004).
 Quoted in (Hill 2009).